wanyu2018umac/UniTE/README.md

 This is the repository of UniTE: Unified Translation Evaluation, which is build on COMET.
 Datasets can be found at COMET repository.

+# Training or Inference

+The `main` repository is for inference.
+To train your own UniTE model, you can switch to `training` branch.

 # Usage

 1. Download this repository via git;